 This owl has "Olive Green" color.

-Your philosophy loving friend will appreciate the connection to the olive tree that goddess Athena gave to the Athenians as a gift.
-They appreciated this gift and gave their city the goddess name "Athens" in the famous fight between Athena and Poseidon.
+Your philosophy loving friend will appreciate the connection to the olive tree that goddess Athena gave to Athenians as a gift.
+They appreciated this present and gave their city the goddess name "Athens" in the famous fight between Athena and Poseidon.